Klutix/Object-Expose/README.md

 This project provides a Groovy utility for exposing objects into JSON format.
 It includes a static class method that can be used to serialize Groovy objects, handling recursive references and providing detailed class information.

+## Exposing Object Contents

+The static class in this project can be used to expose the contents of any Object.
+Simply integrate the ObjectExposser class into your project and use it to serialize and view the contents of objects programmatically.

 ## Features

 - Converts Java or Groovy objects to JSON format.
 - Handles recursive references to prevent infinite loops.
 - Provides detailed class information for each object.
 - Supports customization for handling primitive types and object recursion.

 ## Usage